 Enquiry Line: 01625 545700

-If you would like to know more about how Newham CCG uses your information please use the Contact Us section of our website or contact the Data Protection Officer directly.
+If you would like to know more about how NHS Newham CCG uses your information please use the Contact Us section of our website or contact the Data Protection Officer directly.
 The full CCG Privacy Note can be downloaded on the right hand side of this webpage.